-Under Activity History, look for the section which lists all the accounts available on that PC.
-There is a toggle button, choose to turn it off.
+Under Activity History, look for the section that lists all the accounts available on that PC.
+There is a toggle button; choose to turn it off.
 Windows 10 will not track any activity and create a timeline for that account.

 Prevent Windows 10 from sharing Activity History data

-To prevent Windows 10 v1809 from sharing Activity History data, you need to do the following:
+To prevent Windows 10 from sharing Activity History data, you need to do the following: